Coercion We aggressively fight a system designed to convict you.

-Cleveland Coercion Attorneys
+Cleveland Coercion Attorney

 We Have Experience with Both Sides of Criminal Cases

-Coercion (O.R.C.
-2905.12) is a second-degree misdemeanor that prosecutors can use to put you in jail for up to three months.
+Coercion is a second-degree misdemeanor that prosecutors can use to put you in jail for up to three months.
 Even worse, coercion is typically charged with other criminal allegations.
 This means that presenting a strong defense may involve attacking the lesser charges directly in order to reduce the severity of the more serious charge.

-Patituce & Associates thoroughly understands how prosecutors build their cases because we've been prosecutors ourselves.
+Patituce & Associates thoroughly understands how prosecutors build their cases because we’ve been prosecutors ourselves.
 This unique perspective allows our Cleveland coercion lawyers to build strong cases for our clients.
+Call (440) 471-7784 to speak with an experienced Cleveland coercion defense attorney for free!

 Coercion Charges & Penalties in Ohio

 Coercion is the use of threats or unlawful leverage to cause a person to take action, or fail to take action, that would be their lawful choice.
 Under O.R.C.
-2905.12, threatening to commit a crime, expose secrets about a person, or even speaking ill of them in order to influence their actions is conduct that can fall under this statute.
+2905.12, threatening to commit a crime, expose secrets about a person, or even speak ill of them in order to influence their actions is conduct that can fall under this statute.

 According to O.R.C.
 2905.12, depending on the other charges you're facing, a coercion conviction could mean serious jail time, fines, and more.
 Coercion is rarely filed on its own.
 In fact, it is more likely to be an offense included in a larger indictment for crimes such as extortion or crimes related to organized crime rings conducting illicit business.